 Working Principle of Stator:

-When power is supplied to this motor a rotary magnetic field is generated in it.
-Its function varies depending on the machines such as motors, generators, and fluid-operated devices.
+When power is supplied to this motor, a rotary magnetic field is generated in it.
+Its function varies depending on the machines, such as motors, generators, and fluid-operated devices.
 The rotary generates a magnetic field to drive the rotor in the motor.

-In a generator, it converts a rotary magnetic field into an electric current.
+A generator converts a rotary magnetic field into an electric current.
 Similarly, fluid-operated devices direct the flow of fluid in the direction of the moving part of the system.

 Applications of Stator: